RayceRossum/dsci-521-blog/_posts/2018-9-12-Relating-to-Relational-Databases.md

 ## What is a Relational Database?
   In simple terms, a relational database holds data.
 Lots of data.
 But why do we use a relational database if it simply holds data?
-Doesn't Excel do the same thing?
+Don't spreadsheets do the same thing?
 Well, relational databases give us some great benefits.
-We can imagine a relational database as multiple Excel files that can be linked in a special way.
+We can imagine a relational database as multiple spreadsheets that can be linked in a special way.
 This linkage is important for storing and accessing data efficiently.
 The below example will demonstrate the importance of using a relational database to prevent wasting hard drive space.

 ## Example - Dealing with Data Duplication
   You're working at a brand new startup straight out of UBC's Master of Data Science program.
 You have a dataset that you want to store in order to do some analysis about where your customers live.
+Being so new, your team has decided that storing all of your data as .csv files and accessing them using a spreadsheets application is a good idea.
+SPOILER ALERT: This is not a good idea.

   The dataset below is named customers and holds data such as the name, phone number and address relating to each customer.
-Being so new, your team has decided that storing all of your data as .csv files and accessing them using Excel is a good idea.
-SPOILER ALERT: This is not a good idea.

   Customers (name, phone_number, address)